|

 Purchase the Premium PDF

-The full pattern for the Little Sprouts crochet baby blanket is available as a downloadable PDF in all my shops.
+The full pattern for the Little Sprouts crochet baby blanket is available as a downloadable PDF in all my shops and includes the instructions for all 3 sizes.

 The premium PDF can be uploaded to your favorite mobile device so you can take your Little Sprouts Baby Blanket project with you to work on whenever you’re out and about.